 While I certainly can sympathize with restaurant owners who say the grading system is unfair and can represent only a "snapshot in time."
 In the beastly pace of running a busy, frantic restaurant, things do slip through the cracks.
 My restaurant is not an exception.

 We are not without faults.
-We realize that mistakes can happen, but by us working together with the ACHD, we go above and beyond standard regulations, and if something does go wrong, we can minimize any negative impact.
+We realize that mistakes can happen, but by working together with the ACHD, to go above and beyond standard regulations, if something does go wrong, we can minimize any negative impact.

 But these goals can only be achieved with a dedicated, professional, and knowledgeable staff.
 We offer our staff wages well above minimum, and we gladly pay for, plus compensate them for attending Food Safety certification classes.
 Because of this teamwork work approach we recently had our best ACHD inspection report in our history, and one of the best reports ever given to a restaurant.